Enhanced stability of pressure relief valves: mechanistic design and analysis

-Another area that is ripe for further investigation is that our results show that it is the tank-pressure versus valve lift $p_r=P(x_e)$ that is the important quantity for understanding valve stability.
-We have seen though that there can be a large different between $p_r$ and the pressure $p_v$ at the valve end of the pipe for high flow rates.
-Note that $p_v$ versus lift is more likely to be the known characteristic of any valve, wheres determination of $p_r$ requires estimation of losses in the inlet pipe.
-In particular, pipe inlet pressure loss $\chi$ plays a vital role, and our results (see e.g.~Fig.~\ref{fig:geometric-aeff-demos} and \ref{fig: PSTool examples - blowdown}) shown that ignoring it leads to false conclusions about blow-down.
-Blowdown would typically occur for much lower pressures if the blowdown formula \eqref{eq:blowdown} were designed using $p_v$ rather than $p_r$.
+Another area ripe for further investigation concerns the role of reservoir pressure.
+Our results show that the tank-pressure-versus-valve-lift characteristic, $p_r=P(x_e)$, is the key quantity for understanding valve stability.
+We have seen though that there can be a large difference between $p_r$ and the pressure $p_v$ at the valve end of the pipe for high flow rates.
+Note that $p_v$ versus lift is more likely to be the known characteristic of any valve, whereas determination of $p_r$ requires estimation of losses in the inlet pipe.
+In particular, pipe inlet pressure loss $\chi$ plays a vital role, and our results (see e.g.~Fig.~\ref{fig:geometric-aeff-demos} and \ref{fig: PSTool examples - blowdown}) show that ignoring it leads to false conclusions about blow-down.
+Blowdown would typically occur for much lower pressures if the blowdown formula Eq.~\eqref{eq:blowdown} were designed using $p_v$ rather than $p_r$.
 Also, our simulations have so far been run without pipe friction loss, that is $\lambda=0$.
-For relative short inlet pipes $L \sim$ 1--5 m we have found in earlier work that these frictional losses are typically much smaller than the inlet pressure loss.
-However, given that our enhanced stability valves show stability for longer inlet pipes, for sufficiently small $r$, the effect of friction needs also to taken into account when calculating $p_r$ from $p_v$.
+For relatively short inlet pipes $L \sim$ 1--5 m we have found in earlier work that these frictional losses are typically much smaller than the inlet pressure loss.
+However, given that our enhanced stability valves show stability for longer inlet pipes, for sufficiently small $r$, the effect of friction also needs to taken into account when calculating $p_r$ from $p_v$.

 We have also not considered more complex fluids such as non-ideal gas, steam, non-Newtonian fluids, multiphase flow etc. Nor have we considered practical implementation details.
 For example, given the importance we have shown of sufficient damping associated with impact at the upper stop, a simple restitution law is probably too simplistic.
-Practical implementation should consider how to achieve such energy dissipation via via an additional vibration absorber.
+Practical implementation should consider how to achieve such energy dissipation via an additional vibration absorber.
 Finally, reported problems associated with valve flutter and chatter are not restricted to the enhanced stability concept we have proposed is likely to apply to other valve topologies, beyond the DSOPRV,